kingparra/d426/notes/03_-_complex_queries.rst

 Guidelines for simple joins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here is some advice to keep your joins as simple as possible.
+Here's some advice to keep your joins as simple as possible.

 1. Only use LEFT JOIN and INNER JOIN.